SAP-samples/teched2022-DA261/exercises/business_app_studio/ex1/README.md

     ![](images/Welcome-screen.png)

-2. Click the button **Create Dev Space** and then create a development workspace that is configured with the *SAP HANA Native Application* development extensions.
-Make sure to name this new dev space "TechEd2022" (in top left).
+2. Click the button **Create Dev Space** and then create a development workspace that is configured with the SAP HANA Native Application development extensions.
+Make sure to name this new dev space **TechEd2022** (in top left).

     ![](images/workspace.png)